ampproject/amphtml/extensions/amp-access/amp-access-spec.md

 - Feb 11: Nested field references such as `object.field` are now allowed.
 - Feb 11: Authorization request timeout in [Authorization Endpoint][4].
 - Feb 15: [Configuration][8] and [Authorization Endpoint][4] now allow "authorizationFallbackResponse" property that can be used when authorization fails.
+- Feb 19: Corrected samples to remove `{}` from URL var substitutions.

 #Appendix A: “amp-access” expression grammar